MiamiOH-CSE274/04_Linked_List_Lab/README.md

 4. TODO

 #### 2. If we did an ArrayList instead of a LinkedList, which of the public methods would be faster, and which would be slower?
 Explain your answer.
+When using an ArrayList as opposed to a LinkedList, there are different changes in runtime based on the inherent structures.
+An array-based list can offer easy access to any value in the array, so get(i) and set(i,x) can run in constant time.
+However, arrays are not very dynamic, so adding and removing from the middle of the array requires shifting the elements to fill in the gap, which takes linear time.
+On the other hand, linked lists are more dynamic, so add(i,x) and remove(i) take constant time.
+It is harder to access a specific value in the list, however, so get(i) and set(i,x) take linear time.
+Therefore, if we used ArrayList instead of a LinkedList, get(i) and set(i,x) would be faster, but add(i,x) and remove(i) would be slower.
 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?